Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He gets inside the cabin.

-He lights a fire and he gets some sleep.
+He lights a fire, and he gets some sleep.

-He's catching up on some disease.
+He's catching up on some zines.

 He's like in a child's bedroom or something.